clesleycode/deep-learning-python/deep-learning-python.md

 ## 4.0 Feedforward Neural Networks

 Feedforward Neural Networks are the simplest form of Artificial Neural Networks.
 These networks have the three types of layers we just discussed: Input layer, hidden layer and output layer.
+There are no backwards or inter-layer connections.
+Furthermore, the nodes in the layer are fully connected to the nodes in the next layer.

 First, we import the needed modules.

 ``` python
 from sklearn.preprocessing import LabelEncoder